-The objective of this project is to develop and validate a tool for assessing the degree of responsibility of health innovations.
-It relies on two methodological components.
+The goal of this research project was to develop and validate a tool to assess the degree of responsibility of health innovations, what we call the In Fieri RIH Assessment Tool.

 Project Lead: Hudson Silva